 Conclusion:

 But sometimes diet alone just isn’t enough.
 That’s where fiber supplements come in.
-But with so many products on the market, it can be tough to know which one is right for you—and when to take it.
+But with so many products on the market, it can be challenging to know which one is right for you—and when to take it.
 Use this guide as a starting point for finding the right supplement for you and incorporating it into your daily routine.

-If you want more info about supplements and vitamins, including how to read labels, myths and more – read our ultimate guide for beginners who want to start taking supplements and vitamins.
+If you want more info about supplements and vitamins, including how to read labels, myths, and more – read our ultimate guide for beginners who want to start taking supplements and vitamins.